-During Spec, the conference that gathered Slack developers, Slack app toolkit was announced.
+During Spec, the conference that gathered Slack developers, the Slack app toolkit was announced.
 This platform provides new ways to build Slack-native apps and introduced changes in the UI framework around the business messenger.

 Now, users will have an opportunity to create Slack App home and incorporate new layout blocks and elements.
-This is possible thanks to Slack Block Kit, the UI framework within Slack app toolkit that recently started to support Home tab as well as other Slack surfaces.
+This is possible thanks to the Slack Block Kit, the UI framework within the Slack app toolkit that recently started to support Home tab as well as other Slack surfaces.

 Home tab provides endless opportunities for any use case.
 For example, one can display a user’s list of ToDos and organize it in Home Tab, i.e. all the data will be clearly illustrated in one window.
 If your goal is to access a full schedule for the current day or any date in the future, you can install Google Calendar for Slack, which uses the new Home tab.
 Users can respond to the events pending or change them without switching windows or using other apps.

 With the help of Block Kit, it is also possible to enrich your Home App with new interactive elements, like checkbox, multi-select, or input.
-App users will be able to manage tasks or select from dynamic options in a pair of clicks.
+App users will be able to manage tasks or select from dynamic options in a couple of clicks.
 The list of options is constantly updated, which helps users do more in Slack every day.

 Slack has also simplified the way users can start an action in the Home tab.
-Previously, for example, one had to type slash command to subscribe to notifications for a repository in GitHub.
+Previously, for example, one had to type a slash command to subscribe to notifications for a repository in GitHub.
 Now, the app uses actions and interactive buttons to make user experience more intuitive.

 With a new robust space like Home tab, Slack is likely to attract businesses of all kinds including startups.
 One can use a Slack native app to reach the company’s goals and market products to an extremely large Slack user base.

 Why Your Business Should Be Present in Slack